The Bankrate promise

 There could be severe consequences if you miss payments.
 Once you miss the due date for payment, your loan will enter delinquency.
 When this happens, the lender may assess late fees and other penalties.

 If you miss payments for multiple months, your business loan goes into default.
-When this happens, the lender could use the loan’s acceleration clause to demand full repayment immediately.
+When this happens, the lender could immediately use the loan’s acceleration clause to demand full repayment.
 The lender could also bring legal action against your company to force payment, and if you signed a personal guarantee, your personal assets could be up for grabs.

 Missed payments and loan defaults can also damage your credit, dropping your score and leaving negative marks that stay on your credit report for seven years.
 That’s bad because bad credit can make future borrowing difficult and expensive.